Estimation and variable selection in high dimension in a causal joint model of survival times and longitudinal outcomes with random effects: Joint causal model for survival times and longitudinal outcomes

-The unknown parameters for the joint model include the parameters of the Cox model and those of the nonlinear mixed effects model, as well as the link function parameter of the joint model.
-We note $\theta = (\theta_{base}, \beta, \mu, \Gamma,\sigma^2, \alpha)\in \Theta$ the vector of unknown parameters with $\Theta\subset \setr^d$ being the parameter space.
-In the following section, we propose an estimation method for these parameters.
+The parameter $\alpha$ represents the influence of the longitudinal dynamic on the survival data.
+The unknown parameters for the joint model include the parameters of the Cox model and those of the non linear mixed-effects model, as well as the link function parameter of the joint model.
+We denote by $\theta = (\theta_b, \beta, \alpha, \mu, \Gamma,\sigma^2)$ the vector of unknown parameters taking value in the parameter space denoted by $\Theta\subset \setr^d$.